livewire/livewire/docs/actions.md

 ### Event handler modifiers

-Livewire also ships with helpful modifiers to make common event-handling tasks trivial.
+Livewire also includes helpful modifiers to make common event-handling tasks trivial.

 For example, if you need to call `event.preventDefault()` from inside an event listener, you can suffix the event name with `.prevent`: